 Depending on what facilities, features, and products are enabled on your system, you may need to log on to other service virtual machines.
-For example, if accounting, error recording (EREP) and symptom record recording is active on z/VM, you need to log on to the accounting, error recording, and symptom record recording virtual machines.
-From these virtual machines, you enter CP and CMS commands to create accounting, EREP, and symptom record reports.
+For example, if accounting and symptom record recording is active on z/VM, you need to log on to the accounting and symptom record recording virtual machines.
+From these virtual machines, you enter CP and CMS commands to create accounting and symptom record reports.